 Since April 2021, all new direct-build development site plots have been connected to green energy tariffs.
 This makes our pre-sale and show home electricity supply net zero carbon and also makes it easier for customers to choose affordable and green energy supply contracts on completion.
-From April 2022, all new direct-build development site equipment (and temporary power generation) will use HVO (hydrotreated vegetable oil) instead of red or white diesel, which we estimated will have a 90% reduction on this proportion of our carbon footprint and due to it making up a significant part of the overall footprint, the saving will translate significantly to this too as a consequence.
+From April 2022, all new direct-build development site equipment (and temporary power generation) has used HVO (hydrotreated vegetable oil) instead of red or white diesel, which we estimated will have a 90% reduction on this proportion of our carbon footprint and due to it making up a significant part of the overall footprint, the saving will translate significantly to our overall footprint too.